 37. DETAILS OF SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS/COURTS/TRIBUNALS IMPACTING THE GOING CONCERN STATUS AND THE COMPANY'S OPERATIONS IN FUTURE

 No significant and/or material orders were passed by the Regulators or Courts orTribunals impacting the going concern status of the Company during the year under review.

-No material changes and commitments affecting the financial position of the companyhave occurred between the end of the financial year to which the financial statementsrelate and the date of this directors' report.
+No material changes and commitments affecting the financial position of the companyhave occurred between the end of the financial year to which the financial statementsrelate and the date of this Board's Report.

-Business responsibility reporting as required by Regulation 34(2)(f) of the SEBI(Listing Obligations and Disclosure Requirements) 2015 with stock exchange is notapplicable to your company for the financial year ending 31st March 2018.
+Business responsibility reporting as required by Regulation 34(2)(f) of the SEBI(Listing Obligations and Disclosure Requirements) 2015 with Stock Exchange is notapplicable to your company for the financial year ended31st March 2021.

 The Company has taken adequate insurance cover for all its movable & immovableassets for various types of risks.

 44. PREVENTION OF INSIDER TRADING & CODE OF CONDUCT